by Lawrence Wilson, MD

 The famous Framingham, Massachusetts heart disease study examined the question of egg consumption.
 The study found those who regularly consumed eggs lived longer than those who ate eggs only occasionally.
 Especially for those who prefer to eat less meat, eggs are an essential source of high-quality protein.

-Six to nine eggs per week is not too many for most people.
+Six to ten eggs per week is excellent for most people.
 Preferably rotate them (and all foods) by having them no more than every other day.
 Fresh is always best with eggs.
-Right from the chicken is wonderful and not too difficult in some places if you ask people who has chickens.
+Right from the chicken is wonderful, and not too difficult in some places if you ask people who has chickens.

 Avoid processed eggs like Egg Beaters and others.
 These may contain oxidized cholesterol, which is toxic.
 To learn more about eggs and cholesterol, read Cholesterolphobia.

 Fish.
-Most fish are an excellent source of protein and many other nutrients such as omega-3 fatty acids and iodine.
+Fish can be an excellent source of protein and many other nutrients such as omega-3 fatty acids and iodine.
 However, all fish today are somewhat contaminated with mercury and other toxic metals.

 Grains.
 Grain is only a fair source of protein today.
 Formerly, it was an excellent source.
 However, modern hybrid grains, which includes organically-grown wheat, rice and others, contain much less protein than the non-hybrids of 100 years ago.

-Beans and Soy.
-Dried beans, in general, are not considered complete protein sources.
+Dried beans are good sources of minerals, vitamins, and fiber.
+However, most are not considered complete protein sources.
 This means the balance of amino acids is not adequate.
-Peanuts and soy are considered complete proteins, but their quality if not as good as eggs and meat.
+Peanuts and soy are considered complete proteins, but their quality is not as good as eggs and meat.

-Soy has been discussed above.
-Roasted soy beans, isolated soy protein, soy powders, soy milks and textured vegetable protein or TVP all contain anti-nutrients such as phytates, thyroid inhibitors and enzyme inhibitors.
-Besides, soy powders and soy isolate are leftover products from the manufacture of soy oil and contain chemical residues used in the oil extraction process.
+Soy foods.
+Sadly, all soy foods including roasted soy beans, isolated soy protein, soy powders, soy milks and textured vegetable protein or TVP contain anti-nutrients such as phytates, thyroid inhibitors and enzyme inhibitors.
+Besides, soy powders and soy isolate are often leftover products from the manufacture of soy oil and contain chemical residues used in the oil extraction process.

-I suggest eating only traditionally fermented soy products such as tempeh and tofu.
+I suggest eating only traditionally fermented soy products such as tempeh and tofu – and not much of these.
 These are less toxic products.
-They are still lower quality proteins and I would limit intake to no more than three times a week.
+However, they are still lower quality proteins and I would limit intake to no more than two times per week at the most.
+Ideally, skip them altogether.

 HIGH OR LOW PROTEIN DIETS

+Eating too little protein.
 Some vegan and other health advocates suggest that no concentrated protein foods need be eaten at all.
 They note that animals such as horses and apes become strong living on grass alone.
-They don’t mention that these animals digest foods that we cannot, have little stress, and they eat all day.
-Please don’t follow this advice.
+They don’t mention that these animals digest foods that we cannot, have little stress, some have four stomachs and chew their cud, and they eat all day.
+Please don’t follow this advice!

 While 60-70 grams of protein are adequate, many people eat less than 40 grams/day.
 This is too little for most people.
 Some mistakenly believe that less protein will cause weight loss, though the opposite is often true.